 The meteostat weather station index contains more than 5,000 active weather stations reporting hourly measurements to the database.
 There is no weather station in every single town.
 But most likely meteostat has a weather station close to you.
 Whether it is Toronto, London, Frankfurt or Cape Town - Get started with meteostat and find nearby weather stations.

 Long-term climate data is available for many weather stations worldwide.
 The normals provide detailed information on meteorological parameters like temperature, precipitation, sunshine duration and air pressure by month.
-Furthermore, those statistics serve as a solid base for calculating weather anomalies.
+Furthermore, those statistics serve as a solid basis for calculating weather anomalies.
 The climate data available at meteostat is based on actual measurements taken by the respective weather station and usually refers to a 30-year period.

-Hourly weather data is based on observations provided by the german weather agency for many european weather stations and METAR reports made available by NOAA.
-Daily records are published by NOAA's Global Historical Climatology Network and enriched with aggregations of meteostat's hourly data basis.
+Hourly weather data is based on observations and METAR reports provided by governmental weather services like the National Oceanic and Atmospheric Administration.
+Daily records are made available by NOAA's Global Historical Climatology Network and are enriched with aggregations of meteostat's hourly data basis.
 Explore the weather in retroperspective with powerful statistics and detailed observations.
 Some datasets date back to the early 19th century.

 meteostat provides interactive meteograms based on statistically optimised weather forecasts of the German MOSMIX model for many weather stations.
 The meteograms give you an overview of the hourly weather development during the past 72 hours and the weather forecast for the upcoming 10 days.
 Enjoy up-to-date weather forecasts, enhanced by the power of statistics.